MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-There are two main goals behind the Map phase:
+There are two main goals behind the *map* phase:

-- **Entity selection:** Identify the entities which, when combined, might lead to a dataset with more complete information about your customers.
+- **Entity selection:** Identify the entities that can be combined to lead to a dataset with more complete information about your customers.
-- **Attribute selection:** For each entity, identify the columns you want to combine and reconcile in the next data unification  phases: Match and Merge (those columns are also called *attributes*).
+- **Attribute selection:** For each entity, identify the columns you want to combine and reconcile in the next data unification phases: *match* and *merge* (the items in those columns are also called *attributes*).

 <!--note from editor: In bullet item above, is it the columns that are attributes or the items listed in the columns?   -->

-Select the **Map** tile on the **Unify** page to start the Map phase.
+Select the **Map** tile on the **Unify** page to start the *map* phase.

 ## Select first entities

-Start the Map phase by selecting **Add entities**.
+Start the *map* phase by selecting **Add entities**.

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-configure-map-add-entities.png "Add entities")

-On the next screen, add all the entities which, when combined into a unified customer dataset, might lead to a better understanding about your customers:
+On the next screen, choose the entities you want.

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-configure-map-add-entities-example.png "Add entities example")

-In the preceding example, the user used the **Search** field to search for the **Contact** and **Survey** entities, since these include information that might be valuable to combine.
+In the preceding example, the user searched for the **Contact** and **Survey** entities, since these include information that might be valuable to combine.
 An example might be understanding what address corresponds to what survey participant (given that the **Address** attribute exists only in the **Contact** entity).

 Then, the user selected the **Contact** and **Survey** entities.
 Those were found within the **Dynamics** and **Surveydata** data sources that were ingested through the **Data sources** page.